molpopgen/pylibseq/README.rst

 * libsequence_ must be installed on your system.  **Currently, this package requires the dev branch of libsequence**
 * Python 2 or Python 3
-* Cython_ must be installed on your system.
-(Eventually, this will go away as an installation requirement).
 * An up-to-date C++ compiler that is C++11 compatible via the flag -std=c++11.
 Roughty, this means GCC >= 4.8 and clang >= 3.5.

-You should install libsequence_ from source and Cython_ via your favorite Python package manager.
+You should install libsequence_ from source.

+If you want to modify the package, you will need Cython_ installed via your favorite Python package manager.

 The supported platforms are Linux and OS X.